 Other homeowners install a combination of garage apron and parking pad long enough to accommodate a parked vehicle while allowing another vehicle to access the garage.

-When constructing a garage apron, it’s important to follow the local building codes and regulations.
+During construction, it’s important to follow the local building codes and regulations.
 When in doubt, consult with a professional contractor or engineer.

 Should a Garage Apron be Concrete or Asphalt?